s184361/autolbl-minimal/README.md

 AutoLbl is a framework for automatic image annotation using vision-language models (VLMs).
 Its primary purpose is to facilitate efficient defect detection and classification on industrial inspection datasets.
 AutoLbl uses state-of-the-art models like Florence-2, Grounding DINO, and Qwen for zero-shot object detection and automatic annotation generation.
 AutoLbl is currently developed and maintained by Jędrzej Kolbert at DTU (Danmarks Tekniske Universitet) as part of an MSc thesis project.

 Initially, AutoLbl was designed specifically for wood defect detection and quality control in industrial settings, particularly enabling automated labeling of defects like knots, cracks, resin pockets, and color variations.
 The system integrates multiple vision models and provides flexible ontology-based detection, allowing users to define custom defect categories through natural language descriptions.
 However, AutoLbl's detection system and model composition are general, which means they can be easily adapted for use in other domains.
-The framework has been successfully tested on multiple datasets including MVTec AD (wood, bottle, tire categories) and the Zenodo wood defect dataset.
+The framework has been successfully tested on multiple datasets including MVTec AD (wood, bottle) and the Zenodo wood defect dataset.

 ## Features